yegor256/blog/_drafts/_bugs.md

     and a few dozen other NFRs.

-It is obvious that there are at least two variables in this equation that are not discrete: user expectations and maintainability.
+It is obvious that there are at least two variables in this equation that are ambiguous: user expectations and maintainability.
 We can't be precise about them and that's why the number of bugs they will produce has no limit.

 Of course, only a very limited subset of the entire set of bugs has any